ungesaeuertesbrot/malus/README.md

        prefix of MALUS instead of a hard coded value.
     3. The name of the application.
-This *must* be passed as either the argument to the `-n` command line option or the value of the `MALUS_APP_NAME` environment valiable, the former taking precedent over the latter.
+This *must* be passed as either the argument to the `-n` command line option or the value of the `MALUS_APP_NAME` environment valiable, the former taking precedence over the latter.
 If none of the two is present, MALUS will fail with an error.
 2. MALUS will set up the context (`imports.malus.context`) and calculate the paths in context.paths based on the information from step one.